 - Brush chicken with ½ cup more barbecue sauce and broil until lightly charred and crisp (to your liking), about 10 to 15 minutes.
 Flip chicken over, brush with remaining ½ cup barbecue sauce, and continue to broil until lightly charred and crisp on second side, 5 to 10 minutes longer.
 Serve.

 - Note about drumsticks...
-I've made these with wings and drumsticks and the wings do turn out much more juicy and impressive.
-Drumsticks are yummy, but if you like both, go with the wings.
+I've made these with wings and drumsticks and the wings do turn out much more juicy and have more flavor.
+Drumsticks are good, but we all prefer the wings.